bernadettealabado5/places-recommendation/README.md

 # RoamRanger

-Bernadette E. Alabado
+Bernadette E. Alabado\n
-BSCS 3-B AI
+BSCS 3-B AI\n
 West Visayas Satte University

 RoamRanger is a user-friendly web application designed to help users discover ideal vacation spots based on their preferences.
 By guiding users through a multi-level prompting process, RoamRanger leverages the power of OpenAI's GPT-3 API to generate personalized recommendations and detailed information about various vacation destinations.